wasabi222/janitor/README.md

 # Overview
 Janitor connects to an email server on a user-specified interval and checks for any maintenance emails from a list of providers and adds them to the database.
 It can then be configured to take an action based on the type of email: new, update, cancel, reschedule, started, and ended.
-For instance, you can post updates to slack on maintenance start/end emails, add events to your calendar for new emails, remove events from your calendar for cancelled emails, etc.
+For instance, you can post updates to slack on maintenance start/end emails, add events to your calendar for new emails, remove events from your calendar for cancelled emails, etc. By default, start/end messages post to slack.
+You can perform custom actions on maintenance start/end emails by adding functions to `app/jobs/started.py` and `app/jobs/ended.py`.

 # Demo
 ![demo](docs/demo.gif)